Aikiro42/rtv-mod-tester-cmd/README.md

 # rtv-mod-tester-cmd
-Batch file for easier mod testing on steam.
+Batch script written to test Road to Vostok mods easily.
 Requires 7-zip, [Ryhon0's Mod Injector](https://github.com/Ryhon0/VostokMods).

 # Usage
 Place the `.bat` file into the folder of the mod you're developing and run it.